tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * What APIs were the most useful?
 In what ways could you continue to use these APIs, especially in everyday life?

 Ask students to identify two things they'd like to practice on from today's lesson that they might have struggled with conceptually.
-Encourage them to do additional practice and reading outside of class to reinforce the knowledge and skill.
+Encourage them to do additional practice and reading outside of class to reinforce their knowledge and skill.

 Finish the recap with a few statements of encouragement.